shadmanadman/shadmanadman/README.md

 <br>
 <br>
 <p align="justify">
 This individual got in love with coding where intrdoduced to C++ in studants time.
-I did a lot of work with Android & Kotlin Multiplatform, specializing in domains such as Health Tech,Degital Retails, Trading, iGaming, and on-device AI.
+I did a lot of work with Android & Kotlin Multiplatform, specializing in domains such as Health Tech,Degital Retails, Trading, iGaming, & on-device AI.

 I'm active on github only for contribution into opensource world.
-Currenlty focusing on kotlin Multiplatform & embeding non-kotlin languages & platforms with kotlin, especaily low-level languges like c,zig & rust.
-I'm also facinated by on-device AI & working with tflite, ONNX & pytourch mobile.
+Currenlty focusing on kotlin Multiplatform & embeding non-kotlin languages/platforms with kotlin, especaily low-level languages like c,zig & rust.
+I'm also facinated by on-device AI , working with tflite, ONNX & pytourch mobile.
 </p>

 <p align="center"><b>KMP == less code == less costs</b></p>